10.0 COMMITTEES AND SERVICE APPOINTMENTS

 - Strategies for enhancing the quality of student life

 The committee also serves as a communicating bridge between the Vice Chancellor for Student Affairs and the faculty.
 The Vice Chancellor will use the committee as a quick faculty feedback group on visions, plans and new initiatives in the Division of Student Affairs.

 - Six faculty appointed by the Faculty Senate (recommended by FWDC after consultation with the VCSA), serving three-year staggered terms, two from each division

 - Associate Vice Chancellor for Student Affairs Administration

 - Dean of Students

-Each year the Faculty Senate will appoint one new member.
+Each year the Faculty Senate will appoint two new members.

 Recommendations to: Vice Chancellor for Student Affairs

 Reports to: Vice Chancellor for Student Affairs